Sakura Watch, April 17, 2017 - surprise! Cherry blossoms bloom begins this weekend

 My walk this evening saw a few trees with sure signs of being ready to begin showing at least a few cherry blossoms, possibly as early as Wednesday or Thursday of this week (April 19 & 20 respectively).
 As is still the case, the trees located near the sports fields near the High Park Ave and Bloor Street entrance will be among the first to show signs of blooms.

-The real first bloom could be as soon as tomorrow on the one large lone sakura tree resting on the hill (see photos in gallery) shows a hand full of florets fully extended, white petals in a ball just waiting to open up!
-I plan to be check on Wednesday to see the progress and repot back.
+The real first bloom could be as soon as tomorrow on the one sizeable lone sakura tree resting on the hill (see photos in gallery) shows a hand full of florets fully extended, white petals in a ball just waiting to open up!
+I plan to be checking on Wednesday to see the progress and report back.

 Mother Nature keeps us guessing

 The past few years have made it more and more challenging to get an accurate prediction date.
-Its become obvious this year that I will be looking closer at all the signal and signs of development and create new prediction models.
+Its become apparent this year that I will be looking closely at all the signal and signs of development and create new prediction models.
 Expecting the unexpected is now the new normal.
-Unpredictability has been exasperated with the constant fluctuations in temperatures and climate that the old schedules nolonger can accurately predict blooms.
+Unpredictability has been exasperated with the constant fluctuations in temperatures and climate that the old schedules no longer can accurately predict blooms.